aditya140/NLPTriples/README.md

 ```

 # Imeplemetation
-1. Constituency Parse tree is create using benepar library. (the paper uses CoreNLP)
+1. Constituency Parse tree is create using Berkeley Neural Parser library. (the paper uses CoreNLP)
 2. The algorithm described in the [paper](http://ailab.ijs.si/dunja/SiKDD2007/Papers/Rusu_Trippels.pdf) is used to extract triples from parse trees.